shwethan-s/router-config-flask-webpage/README.md

   - Windows XP `ROUTERS` config for TSIRouter
 - 💽 SQLite database auto-seeded on first run
 - 🧠 Action logging with timestamps (`added`, `removed`, `reactivated`)
-- 🌐 Runs as a web app and auto-launches in browser
+- 🌐 Runs as a web app via Flask and auto-launches in browser